-Young star of popular Nevada ‘owl cam’ OK after 2-story jump
+Young star of popular Nevada ‘Owl Cam’ OK after 2-story jump

 The two females laid five eggs between them, but only two of them hatched, the first on March 23 and the second a day or two later.

-The larger, browner female is as Sienna; the smaller, grayer female is Jina; and the male who tends to them both is Arie.
+The larger, browner female is Sienna.
+The smaller, grayer female is Jina, and the male who tends to them is Arie.

 Keller said the webcam has developed quite a following, with viewers across the country and around the world.